opengamedata/ogd-core/README.md

 Setup:

 * Install python3 (could write a whole chapter on this)
+* Install mysql client for your os.
+See https://pypi.org/project/mysqlclient/
-* Install dependancies: "pip3 install -r requirements.txt"
+* Install python dependancies: "pip3 install -r requirements.txt"
 * Modify the config.py.template for servers and authentication

 Running Data Exports: